Skip to main content

 The Descanso Ranger District (PDRD) has earmarked approximately 2,300 acres for projects in the 2025 season.
 Despite substantial acreage set for burning, a meticulous approach involved dividing these areas into smaller sections to ensure safety and control.
 Projects funded in part by a grant from the San Diego River Conservancy, supporting the Wildfire Crisis Strategy.

-- Prescribed burns on Mount Laguna will be implemented across various sections along Sunrise Highway.
-The materials include cut and piled montane chaparral in certain units and timber litter in others.
-This controlled burning serves the dual purpose of community protection and mitigating the potential severity of wildfires in the summer.
-The objective of these burns is to foster forest health and diminish fuel accumulations.
+• The Prescribed burning on Mount Laguna will be conducted in several different areas along Sunrise Hwy.
+The fuels consist of cut and piled montane chaparral in some units and timber litter in others.
+The burning will assist in community protection as well as limiting the severity of a wildfire during the summer months.
+These burns are being conducted to promote forest health and reduce fuel loading.